dynamsoft-docs/license-server-docs/common/mechanism.md

 ## Authorization

-During initialization, Dynamsoft SDKs connect to `LTS` to get authorized.
+During initialization, Dynamsoft SDKs connect to LTS to get authorized.
 The process is simplified as follows

-* The SDK sends a request to `LTS`.
+* The SDK sends a request to LTS.
-* `LTS` extracts the Handshake Code from the request and checks its status in the database.
+* LTS extracts the Handshake Code from the request and checks its status in the database.
-* If the Code exists and its quota is not used up,  `LTS` returns the authorization.
+* If the Code exists and its quota is not used up,  LTS returns the authorization.
 * Otherwise, a failure message is returned.

 ### About the request